(updated June 2020)

-When a speeder blows past a waiting police car, the speeder is going faster.
+When a speeder blows past a police car, the speeder is going faster.

 But the police catches up by accelerating faster than the speeder.

-How much longer will it take before believers increase more numerically than non-believers?
+How much longer will it take for believers to increase more numerically than non-believers?

 The overlooked reality

 Several translations of Isaiah 9:7 say, in effect (emphasis added):

 Of the increase of [God’s] government and peace there will be no end.”

 This is quietly unfolding behind the clash of religions in our world today, yet we may miss seeing it because:

 - We are looking to the more easily measured physical reality,

 - more than to the spiritual reality (which can only be estimated).